dougeby/IntuneDocs/intune/certificates-scep-configure.md

 # Configure infrastructure to support SCEP with Intune

-Intune supports use of the Simple Certificate Enrollment Protocol (SCEP) to [authenticate connections to your corporate resources](certificates-configure.md).
+Intune supports use of the Simple Certificate Enrollment Protocol (SCEP) to [authenticate connections to your apps and corporate resources](certificates-configure.md).
 SCEP uses the Certification Authority (CA) certificate in order to secure the message exchange for the Certificate Signing Request (CSR).
 When your infrastructure supports SCEP, you can use Intune *SCEP certificate* profiles (a type of device profile in Intune) to deploy the certificates to your devices.
-The Intune Certificate Connector is required to use SCEP certificate profiles with Intune.
+The Microsoft Intune Certificate Connector is required to use SCEP certificate profiles with Intune when using an Active Directory Certificate Services Certification Authority.
+The connector is not required when using [3rd party Certification Authorities](https://docs.microsoft.com/en-us/intune/certificate-authority-add-scep-overview#set-up-third-party-ca-integration).

-The information in this article can help you configure your infrastructure to support SCEP.
+The information in this article can help you configure your infrastructure to support SCEP when using Active Directory Certificate Services.
 After your infrastructure is configured, you can [create and deploy SCEP certificate profiles](certificates-profile-scep.md) with Intune.
 >>> ac2c1bddac96d05a341fcc98daf438653476e9af

 > [!TIP]
-> Intune also supports use of [Public Key Cryptography Standards #12 certificates](certficates-pfx-configure.md) to authenticate connections from users.
+> Intune also supports use of [Public Key Cryptography Standards #12 certificates](certficates-pfx-configure.md).

 ## Prerequisites for using SCEP for certificates